codebar/android-tutorials/worksheets/espresso-testing/index.md

 They might already be there depending on how you created your project.
 If they aren't, add them in.
 These lines tell the Android build system which version of the Espresso library to use.

-Also, make sure that this line in the your `android.defaultConfig` section:
+Also, make sure that this line in your `android.defaultConfig` section:

 ```groovy
 testInstrumentationRunner "android.support.test.runner.AndroidJUnitRunner"
 ```

-The complete file should look something like this (don't worry if yours has some extra bits:
+The complete file should look something like this (don't worry if yours has some extra bits):

 ```groovy
 apply plugin: 'com.android.application'